-The Department of Urology at UAB is actively involved in both clinical, basic science and translational research endeavors.
+The UAB Department of Urology is actively involved in both clinical, basic science, and translational research endeavors.
 We have a large tissue and biologic fluids library of hundreds of urologic cancer specimens for internal study.
-This is a basis for which we are attempting to identify markers and characteristics to stratify patients into risk groups.
+This repository is a basis through which we are attempting to identify markers and characteristics to stratify patients into risk groups.
 We are also investigating renal ischemia in an animal model to identify means of optimizing renal function and markers that predict outcomes.
-Our residents spend 6 month blocks performing both clinical and basic science research during their tenure at UAB.
+Our residents spend four-month blocks performing both clinical and basic science research during their tenure at UAB.

 The Department of Urology participates in multiple clinical trials.
 We are members of the Eastern Cooperative Oncology Group and Early Detection Research Network (branch of the National Cancer Institute), actively involved in multi-institutional studies in urologic cancer.
 Our translational involvement in chemoprevention studies of bladder and prostate cancer is part of the chemoprevention consortium of our NCI Comprehensive Cancer Center.
 We participate in numerous non-cancer studies including investigating the feasibility of tissue engineering and the role of bladder replacement in both pediatric and neuro-urology patient populations.

 We are currently enrolling patients for multiple studies:

 - Predictors of microsurgical varicocele ligation, and mechanisms of male infertility